 1. University of Manitoba Libraries-EVDS1670 Page

 This page was prepared specifically for our course by Liv Valmestad, Research Librarian at the UM Architecture/Fine Arts Library in the Russell Building.
 It has links to a number of guides, indexes and databases generally related to library research and specifically related to the essay assignment as well as UM Libraries’ One Stop Search box for books and articles.
-Also please feel free to see Liv at the Architecture/Fine Arts Library for help with your research on the essay assignment.
+Also please feel free to see Liv or another Research Librarian at the Architecture/Fine Arts Library for help with your research on the essay assignment.

 2. University of Manitoba Academic Learning Centre

 “The Academic Learning Centre (ALC) serves graduate and undergraduate, full and part-time students at the University of Manitoba.
 Students are invited to access the resources available on the ALC web page, drop by the ALC to meet the learning skills instructors, and/or attend workshops in order to further develop academic strengths and skills in writing, learning and research.”